AI-performance-improvement/text-to-sql-agent-demo/README.md

 ## Requirement Description

-I need a solution to extract specific data from a CSV file.
+I want to get specific data from a CSV file.
+This way, I can find the right person for assign based on the conditions.
 The fields I require may change dynamically based on the actual situation.

 ### Key Points